-The American Health Care Act (AHCA) is well on its way to replacing the current law of the land, The Affordable Care Act (ACA).
-For many health care service providers, this would mean cuts to funding from long-standing programs such as Medicaid.
+The American Health Care Act (AHCA), now called the Better Care Reconciliation Act of 2017 (BCRA), is well on its way to replacing the current law of the land, The Affordable Care Act (ACA).
+The change of name happened as the bill bounced around the Senate and a new version was published for consideration last week.
+Even with the changes, for many health care service providers, the passing of this bill means cuts to funding from long-standing programs such as Medicaid.

 An initiative of the Trump administration, this proposal would considerably restructure the way states currently receive funding from the Federal government for health care related services.
 Ultimately, the new structure would cap the amount of federal funding states receive per each person enrolled in Medicaid.
 This means a significant decrease in federal funding when compared to the current entitlement-style program that takes place under the ACA.